 In its simplest form, a tubewalk is nothing more than a walk that starts and ends at a Tube station, so all you need to become a tubewalker is a couple of Tube stations, a dose of motivation and some time to kill.
 You certainly don't need someone like me laying down rules.

-However, I do need some rules, because I've set myself the challenge of tubewalking the entire Tube network, and something that big needs a few rules.
-I've therefore formulated the following guidelines for my own, personal tubewalk.
+However, I did need some rules, because in summer 2008, I set myself the challenge of tubewalking the entire Tube network, and something that big needs a few rules.
+I therefore formulated the following guidelines for my own, personal tubewalk before I set off.

 Follow the Tube: I'm only allowed to walk between two stations if there is a Tube line between those stations.